Contributing to the Lubuntu Manual

 that are numbers.
 Those are chapters of the manual, and are listed in the

 index.rst file.
 Chapter 1 deals with downloading and installing Lubuntu.
-Chapter 2 has to deal with applications for office web browsers and accesories.
+Chapter 2 has to deal with applications for office, web browsers, graphics, games and accesories.
 Chapter 3 documents programs that change settings.
-Chapter 4 is programs for installing and updating software.
+Chapter 4 is programs for installing, removing, and updating software.
 Chapter 5 is for the panel, runner, and window management.
 Each chapter that begins with a letter is an appendix.

 Let's say you want to create Chapter 20.
 In the